Nonlinear Landau damping for the two-species screened Vlasov-Poisson system with large initial distributions: Bootstrap Framework and Characteristic Estimates

-The remainder of this section is devoted to establishing uniform bounds on $Y_{s,t}^{\pm}$ and $W_{s,t}^{\pm}$.
-These estimates quantify the deviation of the characteristic flow from free transport and form a key ingredient in closing the bootstrap argument in Section~\ref{diwujie}.
+The rest of this subsection is devoted to quantitative bounds on $Y_{s,t}^{\pm}$ and $W_{s,t}^{\pm}$.
+These estimates measure the deviation of the characteristic flow from free transport and play a central role in the bootstrap argument developed later.